Sumit21adm/M1_ProjectGoal_Phone_Book_Application_Using_C_Programming/1_Requirements/README.md

 	The project can be used almost by all people.

 ### What:
-	add contact, view contact functions can be done by this Application.
+	add contact, view contact, search contact, update contact, delete contact functions can be done by this Application.

 ### When:
-	The project can be used when to lokk for a contact you didn't remember so long.
+	The project can be used when to look for a contact you didn't remember so long.

 ### Where:
 	The phonebook is essential for all users for purpose of Contact Saving.